| | |

 Crabbing in Newport

-Where to Stay: Enjoy a luxurious stay at Hallmark Resort with stunning ocean views, or opt for the charming Sylvia Beach Hotel, where each room is themed after a famous author.
+Where to Stay: Whenever possible, I stay at the charming Sylvia Beach Hotel, where each room is themed after a famous author.

 Florence